exercism/elixir/concepts/bit-manipulation/introduction.md

 - `bor/2`: bitwise OR
 - `bnot/1`: bitwise NOT

-Here is an example how to use a bitwise function:
+Here is an example of how to use a bitwise function:

 ```elixir
 Bitwise.bsl(1, 3)